 Yosemite Falls lunar rainbow is also called a “moonbow”

-Travel Tip: Drive slow as this is also the time of year when mule deer and American black bears are out foraging with their young
+Travel Tip: Drive slow as this is also the time of year when mule deer and American black bears are out foraging with their young.

 A mule deer forages in a meadow in Yosemite.

-Spring is also the best time of the year for outdoor activities – to get out and explore the landscape by hiking, mountain biking, whitewater rafting, golfing or even fishing.
+Summer is also one of the best time of the year for outdoor activities – to get out and explore the landscape by hiking, mountain biking, whitewater rafting, golfing or even fishing.
 Plan to whitewater raft the Merced River Canyon.
 Inquire at Tenaya Lodge at Yosemite for a full range of spring activities such as guided nature hikes, archery lessons, stargazing tours, climbing wall, a guided evening flashlight hike and more.
 Tenaya Lodge at Yosemite is nestled in the Sierra National Forest, just two miles from Yosemite National Park, making it a great basecamp for Yosemite’s most alluring attractions and all the conveniences you would expect from a luxury resort property.
 You could even call it luxploration!